emersonrp/bindcontrol/README.md

     * By-type; dual and team inspirations supported
     * Option to use or skip "super" inspirations
     * Largest-first or smallest-first
-    * Optional /say feedback with per-inspiration-type custom colors
+    * Optional "/tell $name" feedback with per-inspiration-type custom colors

 * Mastermind / Pet Binds
     * Features to help name pets uniquely, required for most of BindControl's Mastermind bind styles